 - Grease a plate with butter and set aside.

-- Add condensed milk, butter, and cocoa powder on a heavy bottom pan in medium heat and mix it well.
+- In a medium non-stick pan, combine the condensed milk, butter, and cocoa powder in medium heat and mix it well.

-- Pour the mixture onto the lightly greased plate and let it cool down.
-You can put it in the refrigerator.
+- Pour the mixture onto the lightly greased plate and let it chill in the fridge for an hour.

-- Place the balls in mini baking cups and voila!
+- Place the balls in the candy cups, and voila!
 Enjoy it!

 Nutrition Information:Yield: 20 Serving Size: 1